Skip to main content

 • Endangering the safety and welfare of others in the building.

-• Displays of affection involving inappropriate physical conduct.
-Threats against students, staff or building (verbal or physical).
+• Threats against students, staff or building (verbal or physical).

 • Any violation of local, state and/or federal law not previously mentioned.